Iain Duncan Smith denies EU vote 'confrontation'

 "Having rebelled myself over Maastricht and over Europe before, my simple point is this - if you feel strongly enough about something then you take that principle and you make a decision and those who did, voted against," he said.

 "So the idea that somehow you can bully and cajole everybody to do as they're told is complete nonsense.
-I didn't when my moment was right and they didn't this time round."'No bad blood'
+I didn't when my moment was right and they didn't this time round."

 Mr Duncan Smith added: "I think it's right for a government to have an opinion and a view and if backbenchers feel strongly about it, that's fine.